Lance Pitlick: Personal

 Pitlick is not the only hockey player in his family; his nephew, Tyler Pitlick, who was selected by the Edmonton Oilers in the second round (31st overall) of the 2010 NHL Entry Draft, is currently playing in the NHL with the St. Louis Blues.
-His elder son Rem played collegiate hockey for the University of Minnesota and is currently playing for the Montreal Canadiens of the NHL.
+His elder son Rem played collegiate hockey for the University of Minnesota and is currently playing for the Chicago Blackhawks of the NHL.
 His younger son, Rhett, plays NCAA hockey at the University of Minnesota and was drafted 131st by the Montreal Canadiens in the 2019 NHL Entry Draft.

 His wife Lisa is also a former athlete.
 She attended the University of Minnesota and competed on Team USA's gymnastics team.

 After retiring from professional hockey in 2002, Pitlick became the founder of a hockey training products business called Sweet Hockey, which was later merged with another entity to create Sniper's Edge Hockey.
 Pitlick and his business partner sold Sniper's Edge in 2019, but Pitlick remains an advisor to its current owner.
 Today operates as a hockey training professional and co-founder of onlinehockeytraining.com, and recently launched "The Hockey Journey" podcast series where he interviews influencers throughout the game of hockey.
 Pitlick recently interviewed CEO David Shuler of Snipers Edge Hockey as part of the podcast series.